Updated 23 April 2020

 The novel Coronavirus disease, now named COVID-19, is a respiratory illness that can spread from person to person.
-It was first identified during an outbreak in Wuhan, China in December 2019 and has since spread worldwide with increasing signs that it is spreading easily in the community.
-There is currently no vaccine to protect against COVID-19, and no specific treatment for the infection.
+It was first identified during an outbreak in Wuhan, China in December 2019 and has since spread worldwide.
+COVID-19 has now been declared a pandemic by the World Health organisation (WHO) and multiple cases have been confirmed in the offshore community.
+There is currently no vaccine to protect against COVID- 19, and no specific treatment for the infection.

 The best way to protect against infection is to avoid being exposed to the virus that causes COVID-19.